hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 }
 ```

-Ingestion speed is below a specific set threshold.
-This could indicate problems in the pipeline execution or data storage performance.
-Based on the information manager could scale the component.
-The monitor sends the following message to manager:
+Numbers of rows inserted is less than a specific set threshold.
+For example, if the tenant configuration tells that this tenant should produce continuosly, this could indicate that something is wrong with the pipeline.
+When manager receives this message, it will restart the tenant ingestion pipeline by sending stop and start messages to it.
+In a real production environment, the manager could scale the pipeline component horizontally or up.

+**Performance is below Minimum Ingestion Speed**

 ```json
 {